Silly Books for Kids

 Another hit is Naked by Michael Ian Black is a super funny story too.
 The little boy in the story loves to run around the house naked and imagines life being naked.
 He soon decides that the only thing better than being naked is being caped.
 The little superhero flies around the house until he is all tuckered out.

-Ketchup on Your Cornflakes? by Nick Sharratt is a newer find for us.
-It’s a mix and match book so the kids can create lots of funny combos such as, “Do you like toothpaste in your bed?”
+Ketchup on Your Cornflakes? by Nick Sharratt is a mix-and-match book so the kids can create lots of funny combos such as, “Do you like toothpaste in your bed?”

 Chris enjoys Duck!
 Rabbit! by Amy Krouse Rosenthal.
 The story invites you to question and debate whether the creature is a duck or a rabbit.